 How much of an herbal tincture should I take?Take 2ml 2-4x daily.
 For some formulas you can take 1-5ml as needed.
 1ml=½ a glass dropper full of tincture on a 1 & 2oz bottle.

 Can I take more than one herb at once?

 Yes.
 Often there is a synergistic effect when taking herbs with one another, they can potentiate one another to work even more effectively together.
 In my clinical practice I see this especially helpful in formulas for anxiety, pain, infection, and sleep.
 However, I always recommend starting simple, try one or two formulas at a time.
 That way if you find something that's helpful for you, it's easy to identify which one it was.

 Should I take herbal tinctures under the tongue?

 It isn’t necessary, herbal tinctures can be taken straight down the hatch or added to a splash of water.

 Do tinctures contain gluten when made with grain alcohol?No, there's no gluten in tinctures.
 Grain alcohol does not contain gluten even when made with a gluten containing grain.
 The reason being proteins (gluten) do not pass through the distillation process.
 Gluten is a protein and proteins are not volatile.
 Only volatile substances pass through the distillation process.

 Yes, they are vegan.
 No animal byproducts or honey in any of Zizia's herbal tincture formulas.

 Are herbal tinctures shelf stable?
 If so, how long do they usually last?

-Yes, very.
+Yes.
 Due to the alcohol content, tinctures can last for years at room temperature on the shelf.
 Alcohol is a great preservative for tinctures.
-It also can keep many active compounds (constituents) effective for years to come.
+It also keeps many active compounds (constituents) effective for long periods of time.